jkulak/git-ninja/README.md

 * some-tag^^ == some-tag~2
 * some-branch^^^ == some-branch~3

-Check out https://www.kernel.org/pub/software/scm/git/docs/gitrevisions.html (or `$ man gitrevisions`) and read the next part below, to learn more (or EVERYTHING!!!).
+Check out https://www.kernel.org/pub/software/scm/git/docs/gitrevisions.html (or `man gitrevisions`) and read the next part below, to learn more (or EVERYTHING!!!).

 [🔝 go to table of content](#toc)